 First of all, tampons absorb everything.
 Advertisements for tampon brands often boast about this fact, but they fail to mention that tampons also absorb some good fluids your body needs and leave you as dry as overcooked chicken.
 And nobody likes overcooked chicken.

 Aside from that, many tampons are made from bleached synthetic fibers.
-Both the fibers and the bleach can cause irritation and even Toxic Shock Syndrom.
+Both the fibers and the bleach can cause dryness or irritation and even Toxic Shock Syndrom.

-The Lily Cup Compact menstrual cup I tested and now use, is made from 100% body-safe medical grade silicone
+The Intimina cup I tested and now use is made from 100% body-safe medical grade silicone

-3. Period cups are better for the environment
+3. Period cups like the Lily Cup are better for the environment

-Menstrual cups are reusable.
-You simply need to use them, clean them, use them again.
+Menstrual cups like the Lily Cup are reusable.
+You simply use them, clean them, use them again.